Stanford Invitational Speech & Debate Tournament

 Judging, related fees, and deadlines: Out of area college students willing to judge want at least $25 per round of debate or LD or more plus hotel and transportation.
 Moreover, even at these prices qualified, experienced judges can be in short supply.
 Therefore, schools wishing to "buy-out" are going to have to pay a premium price.
 If you know of qualfied parties who might be interested in juding please have them contact us as soon as possible.
 Remember that schools are required to cover at least 1/2 of your entry with judges.
 If this creates difficulty, please contact us in advance to discuss possible accommodation.

-Schools deemed by the tournament director to be engaging in a consistent pattern of promising judges and then breaking that commitment without prior notice and arrangement will be suspended from the tournament for up to 3 years.
+Missing judges & missed ballots: Schools deemed by the tournament director to be engaging in a consistent pattern of promising judges and then breaking that commitment without prior notice and arrangement will be suspended from the tournament for up to 3 years.
 We would rather run a smaller, quality tournament attended by schools willing to keep their commitment to the community than oversee a tournament made unmanageable by a lack of judges.
 Fees for missed ballots - each round missed will require that the judging fee for that judge spot be paid unless the round is 'made up' to the tournament director's satisfaction (usually requiring 2 rounds to make up 1 missed round).
-For example, if one policy round is missed, that round can either be made up as per mutual agreement with the tournament director, or the fee for one uncovered policy team can be paid, per round missed.
+For example, if one policy round is missed, that round can either be made up as per mutual agreement with the tournament director (in a way that is beneficial to the tournament, which is not always possible), or the fee for one uncovered policy team can be paid, per round missed.
 In the event of unusual circumstances the tournament will try to allow for a single missed round to be made up.